 My sister and I have spent tens of thousands of dollars on saving Stephaney.
 Eight rehab stints later, our money was far from well spent.

 With two husbands planning to retire, we can no longer afford to save Stephaney.
-At thirty two years old, my niece is finally learning that the Bank Doors of Wendy and Cindy are now closed.
+At thirty one years old, my niece is finally learning that the Bank Doors of Wendy and Cindy are now closed.
 We love her but we are raising her twin daughters and have been for fourteen years WITHOUT CHILD SUPPORT.